-Bev Killington’s a volunteer home tutor who also helps out at an ESOL class for people learners with low literacy.
+Bev Killington’s a volunteer home tutor who also helps an ESOL class for learners with low literacy.

-Bev trained in Palmerston North in 2019 and met Musdalifah binti Sunoto, her learner, who was born in Indonesia.
-Musdalifah’s married to a Rohingya person and the family arrived in 2018 from Malaysia, where they’d been living.
+Bev trained in 2019 and was started teaching learner Musdalifah binti Sunoto.
+Musdalifah was born in Indonesia and is married to a Rohingya person.
+The family arrived in 2018 from Malaysia, where they’d been living.

 “The learners are so grateful and make me feel special.”